AckerlyXu/heima/articles/app-service-web/web-sites-enable-diagnostic-log.md

 ## What's changed
 * For a guide to the change from Websites to App Service see: [Azure App Service and Its Impact on Existing Azure Services](/app-service-web/app-service-changes-existing-services)
-* For a guide to the change of the old portal to the new portal see: [Reference for navigating the Azure portal preview](/app-service-web/app-service-web-app-azure-portal)
+* For a guide to the change of the old portal to the new portal see: [Reference for navigating the Azure Portal](/app-service-web/app-service-web-app-azure-portal)